Skip to main content

 remaining months **minus a 10% admin fee**.

-Five tool calls this turn (tool_calls_count: 5): the agent called rag.search once for the main question, then a few follow-up retrievals to enrich the answer with the within-30-day case and the annual-plan case.
+Five tool calls this turn (tool_calls_count: 5): the agent called rag.query once for the main question, then a few follow-up retrievals to enrich the answer with the within-30-day case and the annual-plan case.

 Turn 3 - retrieve from pricing.md